 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.

-- Melt Chocolate: In a very large microwave-safe bowl, place vanilla candy coating and white chocolate peppermint chunks.
+- In a very large microwave-safe bowl, place vanilla candy coating and peppermint crunch baking chips.
 Melt in microwave by heating on high in 30 second intervals, stirring in between each interval.
-This should take about 1 ½ – 2 minutes total.
-Stir chocolate until smooth
+This should take about 1 ½ - 2 minutes total.
+Stir chocolate until smooth.

-- Add Cereal and Candy Canes: Add cereal and ¾ of crushed candy canes to bowl with melted chocolate.
-Stir well to coat cereal, making sure to scrape the bottom of the bowl to ensure all chocolate has been mixed and all the cereal is coated
+- Add cereal and ¾ of crushed candy canes to bowl with melted chocolate.
+Stir well to coat cereal, making sure to scrape the bottom of the bowl to ensure all chocolate has been mixed and all the cereal is coated.

-- Add Powdered Sugar: Add powdered sugar to cereal and chocolate mixture and stir until fully coated.
-Sprinkle with remaining crushed candy canes
+- Add powdered sugar to cereal and chocolate mixture and stir until fully coated.
+Sprinkle with remaining crushed candy canes.

-- Enjoy: Allow to sit at room temperature until chocolate has hardened, about 20-30 minutes
+- Allow to sit at room temperature until chocolate has hardened, about 20-30 minutes.

 - Be sure to use white baking chocolate, vanilla candy coating or vanilla almond bark for this recipe.
 I do not recommend using white chocolate chips, as they do not melt well

 - Puppy Chow will keep at room temperature for up to 2 weeks or in the refrigerator for longer.
 Store in tightly sealed container or ziptop bag